rudderlabs/rudderstack-docs/destinations/attribution/appsflyer.md

 {% endtabs %}

 {% hint style="info" %}
-This works only if your source is also having a device mode connection with AppsFlyer i.e AppsFlyer Native SDK is loaded through RudderStack
+This works only if your source has a [**device mode connection**](https://docs.rudderstack.com/connections/rudderstack-connection-modes) with AppsFlyer i.e the AppsFlyer native SDK is loaded through RudderStack.
 {% endhint %}

 ## Contact Us